“An evil man will burn his own nation to the ground to rule over the ashes.” — Sun Tzu

 Who is Neil Bender?

-Neil Bender is a billionaire real estate developer who, through his firm William Gottlieb Real Estate (WGRE), has purchased properties in Uptown Kingston and filed dozens of lawsuits against the City of Kingston.
+Neil Bender is a billionaire real estate developer who, through his firm William Gottlieb Real Estate (WGRE), has purchased properties in Uptown Kingston and filed dozens of frivolous lawsuits against the City.
 His strategy has been described as siege lawfare: overwhelming the city with litigation while letting properties fall into disrepair.

-Signing the physical postcard at our Farmer's Market event adds your name to a mass mailing addressed directly to Neil Bender.
-It shows him that the community is paying attention and that his legal harassment has a cost.
-Your signature is a statement of support — not a legal commitment.
+Sending a physical postcard to Neil Bender reminds him that the community is paying attention and that his legal harassment has a cost.
+Each postcard is a statement of support — not a legal commitment.

 What does signing up for email updates do?